-SharePoint 2013 and SharePoint 2016 brought new social networking capabilities to the SharePoint collaboration space.
-With My Sites, users can store documents, keep up their profile information in the news feed, contribute to the organization via blogs, follow activities on sites, people, tags, documents, etc.!
+SharePoint 2016 brought new social networking capabilities to the SharePoint collaboration space.
+With My Sites, users can store documents, keep up their profile information in the news feed, contribute to the organization via blogs, and follow activities on sites, people, tags, documents, etc.!
 In short: My Site is the personal space for individual users in an organization.
 At a high level, configuring my sites in SharePoint 2016 involves the following steps:

 - Create a dedicated web application & My Site host site collection

 - Add a wildcard inclusion managed path to the web application

 - Enable self-service site creation for the web application

 - Create a permission policy & Grant everyone permission to My Site web application

 - Configure My Site settings for the User Profile service application